-- 211. Beginning in fiscal year 2006-2007 and continuing for the duration of this Agreement, the City agrees to provide to 8204 Institutional Police Officers a uniform allowance each year in the amount of Eight Hundred (\$800) dollars.
+- 217. Beginning in fiscal year 2006-2007 and continuing for the duration of this Agreement, the City agrees to provide to 8204 Institutional Police Officers a uniform allowance each year in the amount of Eight Hundred (\$800) dollars.
 The City will pay the uniform allowance in the payroll that includes September 1 of each year.
 Represented employees must be on duty status or approved leave on each September 1 to be eligible for the uniform allowance.
-Any eligible employee hired on or after March 1 will receive fifty percent (50%) of the uniform allowance that year. - 212.
-Beginning in fiscal year 2006-2007 and continuing for the duration of this Agreement, the City agrees to provide to 8202 Security Guard, 1705 Communications Dispatcher II and 8300 Sheriff's Cadets a uniform allowance each year in the amount of Five Hundred (\$500) dollars.
+Any eligible employee hired on or after March 1 will receive fifty percent (50%) of the uniform allowance that year. - 218.
+For the term of this Agreement, the City agrees to provide to 8202 Security Guard, 1705 Communications Dispatcher II and 8300 Sheriff's Cadets a uniform allowance each year in the amount of Five Hundred (\$500) dollars.
 The City will pay the uniform allowance in the payroll that includes September 1 of each year.
 Represented employees must be on duty status or approved leave on each September 1 to be eligible for the uniform allowance.
 Any eligible employee hired on or after March 1 will receive fifty percent (50%) of the uniform allowance that year.